toanvovan85/Hand-Gesture-Recognition/README.md

-# Hand-Gesture-Recognition with JETSON NANO
+# Hand-Gesture-Recognition with JETSON NANO and Camera